The Atheist Bible, CC-BY Fabian M. Suchanek

 Lemmings do not usually commit suicide as in a 1991 video game by DMA Design.

 This does not mean that organisms cannot or do not kill themselves.
 An individual mutation can make the survival instinct weaker in one individual.
-For humans, many more factors can play a role, including psychological, medical, economic, and social ones.
+For humans, many more factors can play a role, including psychological, medical, economic, and social ones1.
 Natural selection does not predict that no one will ever kill themselves.
 It does predict, though, that in general, every existing species has a basic tendency to aim for its survival.
 This is indeed what we observe also in humans.

 People who consider suicide don’t want to stop their life.